-The water year 2022 change in groundwater in storage in the OVGB was calculated using a linear regression model to correlate spring (i.e., seasonal high) groundwater elevations measured at well 04N22W05L008S (Figure 12) to simulated cumulative change in groundwater storage extracted from the Ojai Basin Groundwater Model (OBGM) (DBS&A 2020).
-For the purposes of this report and analysis, groundwater levels measured in March of each year are considered the seasonal high or spring level.
+The water year 2023 change in groundwater in storage in the OVGB was calculated using a linear regression model to correlate spring (i.e., March) groundwater elevations measured at well 04N22W05L008S (Figure 12) to simulated cumulative change in groundwater storage extracted from the Ojai Basin Groundwater Model (OBGM) (DBS&A 2020).
 This linear regression model provides an estimate of the cumulative change in storage since the spring of 1971.
 While this method does not capture the spatial variability in groundwater storage change that results from local hydrologic, hydrogeologic, and operational conditions, the strong correlation between the OBGM cumulative change in storage and spring groundwater elevations measured at well 04N22W05L008S ($R^2 = 0.88$; Figures 12 and 13) indicates this simple correlation provides a reasonable estimate of net change in groundwater storage across the entirety of the OVGB.

-Annual and cumulative change in storage for water year 2022 is summarized in Table 8 and presented in Figures 14 and 15.
-Results from the linear regression model indicate groundwater in storage increased by approximately 934 AF in water year 2022 (Table 8 and Figure 14).
-This increase is attributable to the climate conditions in the 2022 water year in which precipitation in the OVGB was approximately 81% of the long-term average and approximately 200% higher than the previous water year.
-The increase in storage in water year 2022 reflects the strong correlation between climate and groundwater conditions in the OVGB.
-Since spring 2014, groundwater in storage in the OVGB has increased approximately 4,541 AF (Table 8 and Figure 15).
-Annual change in storage for water year 2022 is shown in map view in Figure 16.
+Annual and cumulative change in storage for water year 2023 is summarized in Table 8 and presented in Figures 14 and 15.
+Results from the linear regression model indicate groundwater in storage increased by approximately 7,427 AF in water year 2023 (Table 8 and Figure 14).
+This increase is attributable to the climate conditions in the 2023 water year in which precipitation in the OVGB was approximately 200% higher than the long-term average and approximately 98% of the maximum recorded precipitation.
+The increase in storage in water year 2023 reflects the strong correlation between climate and groundwater conditions in the OVGB.
+Since spring 2014, groundwater in storage in the OVGB has increased approximately 11,968 AF (Table 8 and Figure 15).
+Annual change in storage for water year 2023 is shown in map view in Figure 16.

-Water Year Water Year Type Spring Groundwater Elevation (ft MSL)a Change in Spring Groundwater Elevation (ft) Estimated Annual Change in Storage ^b (AF) Cumulative Change in Storage Since Spring 2014 (AF)
+Water Year Water Year Type Spring Groundwater Elevation (ft MSL) Change in Spring Groundwater Elevation (ft) Estimated Annual Change in Storage (AF) Cumulative Change in Storage Since Spring 2014 (AF)

 2020 Average 749.19 17.20 1,912 9,555

-2021 Dry 695.69 -53.50 -5,948 3,607°
+2021 Dry 695.69 -53.50 -5,948 3,607

 2022 Average 704.09 8.40 934 4,541

+2023 Wet 770.89 66.80 7,427 11,968